North Pembrokeshire and Fishguard Railway: Fishguard and Rosslare Railways and Harbours Company

 The Waterford and Wexford Railway was engaged in improving the harbour facilities at Rosslare, and negotiations took place to combine the activities on both sides of the ferry crossing.
 This culminated in the incorporation of the Fishguard and Rosslare Railways and Harbours Company by the Fishguard and Rosslare Railways and Harbours Act 1894 (57 & 58 Vict. c. cxxxvii) of 31 July 1894.

 Shortly before this took place Rowlands and Cartland negotiated to purchase the derelict Maenclochog Railway in 1894 for £50,000.
 The Maenclochog line was by now in a very poor state of repair, and much had to be done in the way of improvements.
 Colonel Yorke of the Board of Trade made an inspection of the Rosebush to Fishguard [Bay] line on 12 March 1895, and also inspected the upgraded Maenclochog line.
-He required a number of detail matters to be improved, but – after a ceremonial opening on 14 March 1895 – goods traffic (not requiring BoT approval) started on 18 March 1895 and passenger trains on 11 April 1895; Yorke made a confirmatory visit in July.
+He required a number of detail matters to be improved, but – after a ceremonial opening on 14 March 1895 – goods traffic (not requiring Board of Trade approval) started on 18 March 1895 and passenger trains on 11 April 1895; Yorke made a confirmatory visit in July.

 There were five up and four down passenger trains daily to and from Letterston, with a coach connection from Fishguard.

 The NP&FR submitted a bold proposal to Parliament in 1895 for an extension of their line to Carmarthen, and overtures were made to the London and North Western Railway as to their possible acquisition of the whole line, but the LNWR were cool on the matter.
-Nonetheless, the powers for the extension, and also a deviation to avoid the worst of the gradient on the Maenclochog line, were obtained.
+Nonetheless, the powers for the extension, and also a deviation to avoid the worst of the gradient on the Maenclochog line, were obtained in the North Pembrokeshire and Fishguard Railway Act 1895 (58 & 59 Vict. c. cxxi).
 A contract for the authorised extension line from Letterston to Fishguard was also awarded at this time.

 In 1896 the FBR&P submitted even more ambitious schemes to Parliament, to reach Aberdare and make junctions with the LNWR, the Midland Railway and the GWR en route.

 In 1897 the Fishguard and Rosslare Railways and Harbours Company was in Parliament consolidating its planned operation of ferries, harbours on both sides of the crossing, hotels and ancillary works.
-However dramatic events unfolded as the F&RR&H Company suddenly indicated an unwillingness to proceed, and part of the fallout was that the FBR&P Company withdrew the Aberdare extension scheme.
+However dramatic events unfolded as the Fishguard and Rosslare Railways and Harbours Company suddenly indicated an unwillingness to proceed, and part of the fallout was that the Fishguard Bay Railway and Pier Company withdrew the Aberdare extension scheme.

-The F&RR&H Company became a joint enterprise of the Great Western Railway and the Great Southern and Western Railway.
+The Fishguard and Rosslare Railways and Harbours Company became a joint enterprise of the Great Western Railway and the Great Southern and Western Railway.